raspi684/NestJS-OAuth/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This is example from my series of [blogposts](https://blog.dominikwawrzynczak.pl/2020/08/oauth-with-nestjs-application-simple-crud/) introducing to Nest and OAuth.

 ## Installation